How much exercise do children and young people need?

 You could consider offering non-competitive physical activities such as yoga and Pilates as an alternative.
 Or offer activities where the focus is on participation, not competition.
 It’s more important for children and young people to learn that being active is fun rather than focusing on winning.

-Regular physical activity is great for children and young people’s health development and helps prevent and relieve mental illness symptoms.
+Regular physical activity is great for children and young people’s health development and helps prevent and relieve mental health issues.

 Connect through strong relationships.